 According to Bell Hooks, “Feminism is not simply a struggle to end male chauvinism or a movement to ensure that women have equal rights with men; It is a commitment to eradicating the ideology of domination that permeates Western culture on various levels- sex, race, class, to name a few – and a commitment to reorganizing U.S. society so that the self- development of people can take precedence over imperialism, economic expansion and material desires” (quoted by Sandra Kim).

 Even though it is traditionally about equality, there are always differing views about the LGBTQIA+ Community within different movements.
-In this piece I’m going to go through different identities and discuss how the feminist movement has viewed them.
+In this piece, I’m going to go through different identities and discuss how the feminist movement has viewed them.

-There is a HUGE stereotype of all feminists being lesbians, and while this is certainly not true, lesbians did play big part in the history of feminism.
+There is a HUGE stereotype of all feminists being lesbians, and while this is certainly not true, lesbians did play a big part in the history of feminism.
 As Estelle Freedman wrote in her book No Turning Back: The History of Feminism and the Future of Women:

 “Much of the women’s culture of the 1970s was largely lesbian culture…lesbians formed separate consciousness-raising groups and caucuses…lesbian feminists helped forge an influential concept of sexual identity” (88).